 With respect to any Class A or Class B large medical equipment purchased before the Rules on Procurement and Use of Large Medical Equipment came into effect on March 1, 2005, the medical institution that houses such equipment must apply to the Ministry of Health or the relevant provincial healthcare administrative authorities for a large medical equipment procurement license for such equipment.
 If such medical institution is unable to obtain a procurement license as a result of a lack of procurement quotas for such medical equipment allocated to the region in which the medical institution is located, an interim procurement permit for large medical equipment is required to be obtained instead.
-Moreover, any medical institution holding an interim permit must pay taxes on income derived from the use of the equipment covered by the interim permit and, upon the expiration of the useful life of such medical equipment, the medical institution must dispose of such equipment and is not permitted to replace it with a newer model.
+Moreover, any medical institution holding an interim permit must pay taxes on income derived from the use of the equipment and is not permitted to replace it with a newer model.
 Some of our medical equipment have not yet received a large medical equipment procurement license or an interim permit.
 For more information, see "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Industry-Certain of our hospital partners have not received large medical equipment procurement licenses or interim procurement permits for some of the medical equipment in our network of centers which could result in fines or the suspension from use of such medical equipment."
+Key Information-D. Risk Factors-Risks Related to Our Industry-Certain of our hospital partners have not received large medical equipment procurement licenses or interim permits for some of the medical equipment in our network of centers which could result in fines or the suspension from use of such medical equipment."